The kids are alright, says England boss Hodgson

 "Do I believe the squad can win the World Cup?
 Yes, otherwise what is the point of taking a squad to the World Cup?" the 66-year-old quipped.

-Everton’s prodigious midfield talent Ross Barkley epitomizes the vibrant, new-look England squad, with the 20-year-old flourishing under the tutelage of Roberto Martinez at Goodison Park this season.
+Everton’s prodigious midfield talent Ross Barkley epitomises the vibrant, new-look England squad, with the 20-year-old flourishing under the tutelage of Roberto Martinez at Goodison Park this season.

-Barkley’s performances have seen Martinez compare him to former England favorite Paul Gascoigne, but Hodgson does not want the midfielder to be worn down by the weight of expectation.
+Barkley’s performances have seen Martinez compare him to former England favourite Paul Gascoigne, but Hodgson does not want the midfielder to be worn down by the weight of expectation.

 "He's a very exciting player," he said.
 "A very exciting talent.
 If he can continue at that level he has a bright future ahead of him.